emmajanedrews/base-template/_posts/2017-09-27-4-tips-to-sell-your-home-during-the-offseason.md

 Third, come out of the gate competitively in terms of price, because the window of time before the new year period is limited.

-Lastly, **have patience.**There are typically fewer buyers out and about during an off-peak market, but those who do come out tend to be more serious about buying.
+Lastly, **have patience.&nbsp;**There are typically fewer buyers out and about during an off-peak market, but those who do come out tend to be more serious about buying.

 If you have any questions about selling in an off-peak market, don’t hesitate to give us a call or send us an email.
 We’d be glad to help you.